Abigail Fuller

-Abigail Fuller (born 1959 or 1960) is an American retired Thoroughbred jockey who primarily competed between the early 1980s to early 2000s.
+Abigail Fuller (born 1959) is an American retired Thoroughbred jockey who primarily competed between the early 1980s and early 2000s.
 While competing in graded stakes races, Fuller won two Grade III events, one Grade II event and four Grade I events.
-Fuller won the majority of her graded stakes with Mom's Command between 1984 to 1985.
+Fuller won the majority of her graded stakes with Mom's Command between 1984 and 1985.
 Fuller was the 1985 Filly Triple Crown champion with her wins at the Mother Goose Stakes, Acorn Stakes and the Coaching Club American Oaks.

 Other graded events that Fuller won with Mom's Command were the 1984 Astarita Stakes, the 1985 Comely Stakes and the 1985 Alabama Stakes.
 In 1989, Fuller won the Seneca Handicap with Fuller's Down as her last graded stakes event victory.
 During her career, Fuller had 582 wins while collecting over $US5 million in prize winnings.

 Early life and education

 In 1959 or 1960, Fuller was born in Boston, Massachusetts.
 Growing up, Fuller undertook horseback riding training throughout her childhood and teens.